M0n4GPT/MLops-Overview/ssh_linux_basics.md

-# From Hello, Linux and Hello, Chameleon tutorial
+# From 'Hello, Linux' and 'Hello, Chameleon' tutorial
 ## Log in over SSH from Local Terminal

 To log in to the VM over SSH from your local terminal, follow these steps: